imgemp/VI-Solver/README.md

 if __name__ == '__main__':
   Demo()
 ```
-The rest of the demo is straightforward.
+The rest of the file is straightforward.
 For convenience, PrintSimStats prints out various information about the current experiment.
 A timer is then started, afterwhich, the Solve mechanism begins iteratively cranking away at the solution to the VI using the prescribed starting point, x\_0, as well as the defined method, domain, and options.
 Upon completion, information on the results is printed.